tjlucas301/Spam-Filter-Bayes-Classifier/README.md

 # Spam-Filter-Bayes-Classifier
-Naive Bayes Classifier that identifies hotel reviews as either deceptive or truthful.
+Hotel review spam filter that classifies hotel reviews as either deceptive or truthful.
+Model uses a naive Bayes Classifier to compute probabilities.
+Used SKLearn, Pandas, and Numpy in implementation.
+Comments in code have more information on specific functions and implementation.
+Model has 81% accuracy from the 1200 training reviews used on the 400 test reviews.